-One of the more unusual places to watch a Saint Patrick’s Day Parade is on the Caribbean island of Montserrat where there is a week-long Saint Patrick’s Festival that is increasing in popularity.
-And beyond the Saint Patrick’s Day Parade every March 17th that includes troupes from Montserrat and neighboring islands like Antigua and Guadeloupe, leading up to that, there are a range of educational, cultural, heritage and straight up entertainment/party events.
-But the reason for this week-long festival is not to celebrate Saint Patrick the patron saint of Ireland, but to commemorate the nine or more West African slaves who lost their lives after the failed slave rebellion in Montserrat on March 17th, 1768.
+One of the more unusual places to watch a St Patrick’s Day Parade is on the Caribbean island of Montserrat where there is a week-long St Patrick’s Festival that is increasing in popularity.
+And beyond the St Patrick’s Day Parade every March 17th that includes troupes from Montserrat and neighboring islands like Antigua and Guadeloupe, leading up to that, there are a range of educational, cultural, heritage and straight-up entertainment/party events.
+But the reason for this week-long festival is not to celebrate Saint Patrick the patron saint of Ireland, but to commemorate the nine or more enslaved West African who lost their lives after the slave rebellion planned for March 17th, 1768 was uncovered.

-The majority of Montserrat’s early European settlers starting in 1633 were predominantly Irish Catholics.
+The majority of Montserrat’s early European settlers starting in 1632 were predominantly Irish Catholics.
 They came initially from neighboring Saint Kitts considered the British mother colony of the West Indies and later Virginia and Ireland.
-Some were indentured servants and political prisoners; others were tobacco and sugar plantation owners with a sizeable population of West African slaves that started arriving on Montserrat during the 1640s.
+Some were indentured servants and political prisoners; others were tobacco and sugar plantation owners with a sizeable population of enslaved West African that started arriving on Montserrat during the 1650s.

 However, you will find Montserrat villages, estates, mountains and even shorelines with Irish names like Blakes, Kinsale, Sweeney’s, etc. Also, many families have Irish surnames as after emancipation they adopted the names of their former masters.
 The Montserrat flag also has a British blue ensign with Irish goddess Ériú in green bearing a black crucifix and golden harp.
 And an Irish shamrock stamp is placed into the passports of visitors to Montserrat.
 Finally, Montserrat is known as the Emerald Isle of the Caribbean for its lush green landscape similar to coastal Ireland and for the early Irish settlers.